 Seek immediate medical attention if you:

-- Have severe pain or swelling
+- Have severe pain or swelling, especially after an injury.

-- Have an open wound or a wound that is oozing pus
+- Have an open wound or a wound that is oozing pus.

-- Have signs of infection, such as redness, warmth and tenderness in the affected area or you have a fever over 100 F (37.8 C)
+- Have signs of infection, such as redness, warmth and tenderness in the affected area or you have a fever over 100 F (37.8 C).

-- Have diabetes and have any wound that isn't healing or is deep, red, swollen or warm to the touch
+- Have diabetes and have any wound that isn't healing or is deep, red, swollen or warm to the touch.

 Schedule an office visit if you:

-- Chorley J. Forefoot or midfoot pain in the active child or skeletally immature adolescent: Overview of causes. http://www.uptodate.com/home.
-Accessed Dec.
-15, 2015.
+- Chorley J. Forefoot or midfoot pain in the active child or skeletally immature adolescent: Overview of causes. https://www.uptodate.com/contents/search.
+Accessed Nov.
+8, 2022.

-- Foot complications.
-American Diabetes Association. http://www.diabetes.org/living-with-diabetes/complications/foot-complications/.
-Accessed Dec.
-15, 2015.
+- Diabetes foot complications.
+American Diabetes Association. https://diabetes.org/diabetes/foot-complications.
+Accessed Nov.
+8, 2022.

 - Overview of foot and ankle disorders.
-Merck Manual Professional Version. http://www.merckmanuals.com/professional/musculoskeletal-and-connective-tissue-disorders/foot-and-ankle-disorders/overview-of-foot-and-ankle-disorders.
-Accessed Dec.
-15, 2015.
+Merck Manual Professional Version. https://www.merckmanuals.com/professional/musculoskeletal-and-connective-tissue-disorders/foot-and-ankle-disorders/overview-of-foot-and-ankle-disorders.
+Accessed Nov.
+8, 2022.